workflow4metabolomics/tool-generic_filter/about_docker.md

 ## About

-For all informations about the tool please refer to its [README file](README.txt).
+For all informations about the tool please refer to its [README file](README.md).
-For further informations about Workflow4Metabolomics project and the people involved, please refer to [workflow4metabolomics.org](http://workflow4metabolomics.org/), [W4M github](https://github.com/workflow4metabolomics/) and [W4M Docker Hub](https://hub.docker.com/r/workflow4metabolomics/).
+For further information about Workflow4Metabolomics project and the people involved, please refer to [workflow4metabolomics.org](http://workflow4metabolomics.org/), [W4M github](https://github.com/workflow4metabolomics/) and [W4M Docker Hub](https://hub.docker.com/r/workflow4metabolomics/).

 ## Configuration